Skip to content ↓

 Intent

-At Co-op Academy Grove, stories underpin all that we do and we encourage and instil a love of reading and writing through immersing children in high quality texts, which are carefully planned across the school, ensuring children are exposed to a variety of age appropriate genres.
+At Co-op Academy Grove, stories underpin all that we do and we encourage and instil a love of reading and writing through immersing children in high quality texts, which show diversity and are carefully planned across the school, ensuring children are exposed to a variety of age appropriate genres.
 Stories and high quality texts are used within all English lessons as a catalyst for developing children’s imagination and for inspiring a love of literature.

 Within English lessons, we strive to help our children to write with confidence and accuracy for a variety of purposes and audiences whilst developing their own individual flair, regardless of background, ability or gender.
 We want our children to be able to write with grammatical accuracy and be able to apply spelling patterns correctly using a neat handwriting style.
 We aim for our children to apply all of these English skills to all areas of the curriculum, ensuring ambitious vocabulary can be applied in their learning.